-- o the extent of Crown and private land, existing and planned land uses and waterways; and - the general layout of the proposed infrastructure, areas of disturbance, including access tracks, containment banks, laydown areas and borrow pits, proposed exclusion and buffer zones. - the proposed operational life of the project; - other necessary works directly associated with the project, such as road upgrades and/or connections, and infrastructure and services relocation, including visitor facilities; - predictions of energy use and greenhouse gas emissions associated with the project; - risks associated with projected climate change and resilience to these risks including consideration of the Climate Change Act 2017's principles of risk management and standards for risk assessment e.g. AS/NZS ISO 31000:2009; - description of the project's components (supported by visuals and diagrams), including: - o applicable standards and adopted specifications for infrastructure; - o location, footprint, layout and access arrangements during construction and operation; - \circ $\,$ clearing or lopping of native vegetation for construction or operation; - o design and expected construction staging and scheduling; - proposed construction methods and materials, and extent of areas to be disturbed during construction; - solid waste, wastewater and hazardous material generation and management during construction and operation; - rehabilitation of site works areas; - proposed tenure arrangements to provide for access for maintenance or other operational purposes; - o lighting, safety, security, and noise requirements during construction and operation; - hours of construction work, workforce requirements and a description of the expected duration of project components, including which components are temporary and which are permanent; - approach to incorporate sustainability principles and practices into project development and delivery; and - o operational requirements including maintenance activities and decommissioning.
+- other necessary works directly associated with the project, such as road upgrades and/or connections, and infrastructure and services relocation, including visitor facilities; - predictions of energy use and greenhouse gas emissions associated with the project; - risks associated with projected climate change and resilience to these risks including consideration of the Climate Change Act 2017's principles of risk management and standards for risk assessment e.g. AS/NZS ISO 31000:2009; - description of the project's components (supported by visuals and diagrams), including: - applicable standards and adopted specifications for infrastructure; - location, footprint, layout and access arrangements during construction and operation; - clearing or lopping of native vegetation for construction or operation; - design and expected construction staging and scheduling; - proposed construction methods and materials, and extent of areas to be disturbed during construction; - solid waste, wastewater and hazardous material generation and management during construction and operation; - rehabilitation of site works areas; - proposed tenure arrangements to provide for access for maintenance or other operational purposes; - lighting, safety, security, and noise requirements during construction and operation; - hours of construction work, workforce requirements and a description of the expected duration of project components, including which components are temporary and which are permanent; - approach to incorporate sustainability principles and practices into project development and delivery; and - operational requirements including maintenance activities and decommissioning.

-3.4 Project alternatives
+3.4 Project alternatives and development

-The EES needs to document the development process for the project, including methods for the identification and evaluation of alternatives, and the basis for the selection of the preferred alternative(s) examined in detail within the EES.

-The process for the identification and evaluation of the project alternatives needs to include:
+The EES is to document the development process for the project, including methods for the identification and evaluation of alternatives, and the basis for selecting the preferred alternative(s) examined in detail within the EES.
+The EES needs to describe the process for identification and evaluation of project alternatives, including:

-- description of alternatives considered in the project development and design process, including alternative cable routes and transition or converter station locations; - identification of methods and environmental criteria for identifying alternatives, comparing them and for selecting preferred alternatives; - assessment and comparison of the technical feasibility and environmental implications of alternative options considered, including alternative construction methods; - the basis for selecting the preferred project layout and design, particularly where alignments are located in proximity to environmentally sensitive areas; and - description of how information gathered during the EES process, including from consultation with stakeholders, was used to refine the preferred cable route and if required consider other project alternatives.
+- alternatives considered in the project development and design process; - methods and environmental criteria for identifying and comparing alternatives, and for selecting preferred alternatives; - assessment and comparison of the technical feasibility and environmental implications of alternatives including alternative construction methods and the basis for selecting the preferred project layout and design, particularly where alignments are located in proximity to environmentally sensitive areas; and - how information gathered during the EES process, including from consultation with stakeholders and Traditional Owner groups, was used to consider alternatives and refine the project.

-The EES needs to document the assessment of likely environmental effects of feasible alternatives, particularly where these offer a potential to avoid and/or minimise significant environmental effects whilst meeting the objectives of the project.
+The EES is to document the assessment of likely environmental effects of feasible alternatives, particularly where these offer a potential to avoid and/or minimise significant environmental effects whilst meeting the objectives of the project.
 In doing so, the assessment of environmental effects of relevant feasible alternatives (e.g. alignments, refinements and designs) needs to address the matters set out in section 4 of these scoping requirements, as appropriate.

-Key aspects of the project for which the EES will need to demonstrate consideration, and where relevant assessment, of feasible alternatives, include:
+Key aspects of the project for which the EES will need to demonstrate consideration, and where relevant assessment, of feasible alternatives, include (but is not limited to):